bablulawrence/vmautostop/README.md

       --query 'identity.principalId'
    ```

 1. Assign the custom role to the function app.
+Repeat this for all subscriptions with VMs to be auto stopped.

    ```sh
    az role assignment create --assignee <Service principle id> \